Shadowlands (1993 film)

 Shadowlands is a 1993 British biographical drama film about the relationship between academic C. S. Lewis (played by Anthony Hopkins) and Jewish American poet Joy Davidman (played by Debra Winger), her death from cancer, and how this challenged his Christianity.
+It is loosely based on Lewis's own account in his book A Grief Observed.

-It was directed by Richard Attenborough with a screenplay by William Nicholson based on his 1985 television film and 1989 stage play of the same name.
+The film was directed by Richard Attenborough with a screenplay by William Nicholson based on his 1985 television film and 1989 stage play.
 The 1985 script began life as I Call It Joy written for Thames Television by Brian Sibley and Norman Stone.
-Sibley later wrote the book, Shadowlands: The True Story of C. S. Lewis and Joy Davidman.
+Sibley later wrote the book Shadowlands: The True Story of C. S. Lewis and Joy Davidman.
 The film won the 1993 BAFTA Award for Outstanding British Film.
 The film marked the last film appearance of English actor Michael Denison.

 Plot

 In the 1950s, the reserved, middle-aged bachelor C. S. Lewis is an Oxford University academic at Magdalen College and author of The Chronicles of Narnia series of children's books.
 He meets the married American poet Joy Davidman Gresham and her young son Douglas on their visit to England, not yet knowing the circumstances of Gresham's troubled marriage.

 What begins as a formal meeting of two very different minds slowly develops into a feeling of connection and love.
 Lewis finds his quiet life with his brother Warnie disrupted by the outspoken Gresham, whose uninhibited behaviour sharply contrasts with the rigid sensibilities of the male-dominated university.
 Each provides the other with new ways of viewing the world.

-Initially, their marriage is one of convenience, a platonic union designed to allow Gresham to remain in England.
-But when she is diagnosed with cancer, deeper feelings surface, and Lewis' beliefs are tested as his wife tries to prepare him for her death.
+When Joy is diagnosed with cancer, deeper feelings surface and the two of them marry.
+Lewis' beliefs are tested as his wife tries to prepare him for her death.